algaebrown/oligoCLIP/README.md

 4. `bw_bg` contains bigwigs of "complementary control(CC)", namely, summing all the other RBPs together.

 ## QC: Quality control files.
 These contain numbers that will help you debug your protocol.
 To look at them swiftly, I personally like to install VS code, and install some csv editing extension so the file can appear like a table.
+Everything is compiled into `QC/summary.csv`.
 1. `cutadapt_stat.csv` contains how many times reads contain adapter, and how many reads are too short after adapter trimming.
     - One of my favorite column is "Reads/Pairs that were too short".
 When reads are too short after trimming, it means they are probably adapter dimer, or you fragment it too much.
 2. `fastQC*` are the summary from fastqs that has been trimmed.